terrorgarten/Seminar05-BL-example/README.md

-# Seminar 5 - Business Layer, Facades, DTOs, Services & Controller Refactoring
+# Seminar 5 - Business Layer, Facades, DTOs, Services

 In this seminar, we will go through the Business Layer, where you will be able to see & create services, facades and DTO.
 You say that this is an introduction to business layer.